Quality Drainage Scoria used in construction

 7. Bella Tub:

-With an elegant and timeless design, this tub is ideal for creating a focal point in your garden or for showcasing your favourite plants.
+Elegant and timeless design, this tub is ideal for creating a focal point in your garden or for showcasing your favourite plants.

-The Bella tub is available in Turquoise or Pink
+Additionally the Bella tub is available in Turquoise or Pink

 8. Pastello Egg:

-This uniquely shaped garden pot adds a playful and whimsical touch, perfect for adding a pop of colour to your outdoor space.
+Uniquely shaped garden pot adds a playful and whimsical touch, perfect for adding a pop of colour to your outdoor space.

 See the Pastello Egg pots here:

-9. Sandstone Cylinder:
+9. Sandstone Cylinder Garden Decor:

-A traditional sandstone pot that complements a variety of garden styles, adding a touch of sophistication to any setting.
+Also a traditional sandstone pot that complements a variety of garden styles, adding a touch of sophistication to any setting.

 10. Seasons Egg

-This egg-shaped garden pot is perfect for showcasing your seasonal plants and flowers, providing an eye-catching display throughout the year.
+Meanwhile this egg-shaped garden pot is perfect for showcasing your seasonal plants and flowers, providing an eye-catching display throughout the year.

-11. Seasons Tub:
+11. Garden Decor Seasons Tub:

-Similar to the Seasons Egg, this tub-shaped pot offers versatility and style.
+Equally Similar to the Seasons Egg, this tub-shaped pot offers versatility and style.
 The Seasons range allows you to create stunning arrangements in your garden.

 Seasons Tub flower pot at kennedys c